Edge states for second order elliptic operators in a channel: Families of Hill's operators

 \subsection{Applications}

 Let us give two applications of the previous theory.
 The first one shows that a spectral flow must appear when modifying Robin boundary conditions.
-The second one concerns the important case of junctions between two materials.
+The second one concerns the case of junctions between two Hill's operators.